Perfection

 • Fear of the future (good or bad).
 As in…what if it doesn’t sell?
 What if it sells big, but my next book sucks?
 What if people begin to love me for all the wrong reasons?
 Or hate me for all the right reasons?
 What if I take a tumble heading toward the stage to collect my Pulitzer.
 Please refer again to Rule #100: Get Over Yourself.
 (In it’s own humbling way, it really should be Rule #1.)

 • Writer’s block.
 Yeah…a bummer, but the phrase ‘writer’s block’ is really a catch-all for various reasons not to write: An emotional, psychological or physical fatigue when words and their meaning become lost in a haze, or simply run away from your brain.
 You’re overtired or stressed or simply out of ideas.
 Don’t worry, because the empty vessel will eventually refill.
 But if the vacuum persists, it’s possibly something else.
-Eventually, it becomes an excuse.
-(Valid or otherwise.)
+Eventually, it becomes an excuse (valid or otherwise).
 One can insist to family and friends “I have writer’s block,” for a year or two…but then we just smile politely and realize the book’s not forthcoming.
 (It’s OK, we still love you.)
 But either the book’s wrong for you, or you’re wrong for the book.
 And, hey, it’s not your fault.
+For creative folk, new ideas are always forthcoming.

 • Fear of ridicule.
 (Rare, but it happens.)
 Your friends may find you pretentious for even trying.
 Seriously?
 Find new friends.